-No matter how great your entrepreneurial ideas are, you need sales.
-Of course, the answer depends heavily on what kind of small business you run.
-But most small business owners can increase sales and business without emptying their bank accounts.
+No matter how great your ideas are, you need sales.
+The good news is you can increase sales and business without emptying your bank accounts.

 I met with an attorney who was interested in growing her practice.
 She was just about to hire a man who billed himself out as an internet marketing specialist.
 The guru wanted to charge my client $1,000 a month for sprucing up her website.
 I suggested that she use that same money for direct marketing using a pay-per-click campaign.
 Jane never heard of this option, and her guru never mentioned it either.

 The moral of the story?
 Just because you don’t know how to boost your sales, don’t assume that you have to pay an expert to tell you what to do.
 Interview other business owners.
 Ask them what they suggest.

 If I’ve learned anything over the last 26 years, I’ve learned that people really enjoy helping others.
 Tap into that.
 You’ll get honest ideas that can help you from people who have no interest other than to see you succeed.